Summary of topics:

 If we type the definition of

-Here is a function that determines whether its argument is a prime number.
+Here is a function that computes whether its argument is a prime number.
 The type of the function is

 is declared inside the function